GadgetAddict/CaseDataBase/README.md

 Create Calendar events with alarms to remind you to check an account.
 The notes in the event will have a Link to open the account.
 This uses URL handling and account details embedded in the link

 #### Speed
-Use 10 Key to navigate all prompts.
+-Use 10 Key to navigate all prompts.
-Use Keyboard Shortcuts to Launch the App
+-Use Keyboard Shortcuts to Launch the App

 Download FastScripts by RedSweater to assign a keyboard shortcut to anything you want.
 Set up a keyboard shortcut to Launch Case DataBase to quickly open the app and update your case details and notes.